jaxxstorm/leebriggs.co.uk/_posts/2021-05-09-pulumi-apply.md

 # Okay I get it, tell me how to get the string value

-This has been a lengthy explanation of all the different parts of how Pulumi's type system works, but if you're reading this because you want to understand how to use a string with an `Output` you're probably thinking "just give me the recipe".
+So far we've focused this post on describing how Pulumi's type system works, but if you're reading this because you want to understand how to use a string with an `Output` you're probably thinking "just give me the recipe".
 So let's get to it.

 Using our instance as an example, one thing you might want to specify for your instance is [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).

-User data as a property on the instance, does _not_ accept an `Input<string>`.
-It will ONLY allow you to specify a standard string.
-This presents a challenge for Pulumi, because - what if you want to put the value of another resource into that user data?
+User data accepts a value of `Input<string>`, but often with user data, you actually want to pass other values, generally in the form of a shell script, or perhaps (god forbid) YAML for [cloud-init](https://cloudinit.readthedocs.io/en/latest/).
+In these situations where you need to mix properties which aren't known at runtime and standard text date, it presents a challenge for Pulumi.

 Other common resource patterns where this comes up in AWS is specifying IAM policy data.
 IAM roles and policies only accept JSON strings as valid inputs, but it's very common to want to pass the value of other resources into IAM policies.